rogerlew/RL_GIS_Sandbox/README.md

 erosion at the subcatchment level using hillslopes derived from TOPAZ.
 This module provides functionality for reading the text outputs to hd5.

+## ydalinfo
+A gdalinfo replacement that provides extents, stemleaf band histograms, JSON output and is callable from python